MTL667/ticketdesk/README.md

 ## Usage

 1. **Sign In**: Users from allowed Azure AD tenants can sign in with their Microsoft account
-2. **Create Ticket**: Click "Nieuw Ticket Aanmaken" to open the ClickUp form in a new tab
+2. **Create Ticket**: Click "Nieuw Ticket Aanmaken" to create a new ticket
+   - Your email address is automatically added for filtering
+   - Fill in subject, description, priority, and optionally upload attachments (max 5 files)
 3. **View Tickets**: Access "Mijn Tickets" to see all tickets associated with your email
 4. **Ticket Details**: Click on any ticket to view full details, status, and attachments